MicrosoftDocs/memdocs/memdocs/intune/apps/apps-enterprise-app-management.md

 - Whether to install the app for system or user
 - Time required to install the app

-Microsoft Intune pre-populates the detection rules that devices must meet before the app is installed:
+Microsoft Intune prepopulates the detection rules that devices must meet before the app is installed:

-- File sive
+- File size
 - File version
 - Registry

-Also, Intune pre-populates the requirements that devices must meet before the app is installed:
+Also, Intune prepopulates the requirements that devices must meet before the app is installed:

 - Windows OS architecture required
 - Minimum OS required